|Fantasy Flight Games Gen Con Experience | Published 29 July 2011|

 Register for Gen Con today, and then be sure to reserve your ticket for the Warhammer 40,000 Roleplay seminar and the Warhammer Fantasy Roleplay seminar!
 Keep checking back for updates in the coming weeks for more on Fantasy Flight Games’ presence at Gen Con Indy 2011 and sign up for our exclusive Gen Con Twitter feed to receive instant updates and follow our news about the biggest gaming event of the year!

 Gen Con Indy is the premiere hobby gaming convention in North America.
-With fifteen years of attendance, Fantasy Flight Games has created a reputation for helping provide exciting experiences at our popular events.
+With sixteen years of attendance, Fantasy Flight Games has created a reputation for providing exciting experiences at our popular events.
 Visit our Fantasy Flight Gen Con Experience website to begin planning your weekend.

 Not trying to beat an old drum at all.
 I know there's no going back, sadly.
 I'm just saying that many players I know that played 2e never switched, so instead of completely ignoring the not-inconsequential market that those players present by making supplements they can't use at all, capitalize on it by providing material with enough fluff to make it worth while for those loyal 2e players (like myself) to pick it up.
 These means more emphasis on the writing and less on the bits, true, but a product like Blackfire Pass quite interests me, as I said, and I'd consider buying it if even a small effort was made to make it accessible to players like me even if it was just a small web enhancement product I had to print out with conversion notes.